tarantool/zookeeper/README.md

 #### <a name="z-exists"></a>z:exists(path, watch)
 -------------------------------------------------

-Make sure that a path (including all the parent nodes) exists.
+Make sure that a node (including all the parent nodes) exists.

 **Parameters:**